jayaramcrazy/gitrepository/README.md

 This is the file of git.
+The file is having so much of coading and counting of errors.